radixdlt/babylon-alphanet/gateway-api-v0/README.md

 This API is intended for integrating with Alphanet.
 The API surface is not intended to closely resemble the Babylon Gateway at mainnet launch.
 This will be coming for Betanet.

+An SDK for calling the API from Javascript is available on npm at: [@radixdlt/alphanet-gateway-api-v0-sdk](https://www.npmjs.com/package/@radixdlt/alphanet-gateway-api-v0-sdk)

 ## Changes from the PTE API

 * This API uses POST requests